Expedited Review of Prairie Dogs in Irrigated Lands

 Expedited review of prairie dogs in irrigated lands

-The City of Boulder has begun an expedited review of how it manages irrigated agricultural fields and prairie dogs later this month and will seek input on ways it can foster healthy soils and promote sustainable agricultural land uses.
-The preservation of agricultural uses and lands suitable for agricultural production is a specific open space purpose in the city charter.
+The City of Boulder has begun an expedited review of how it manages irrigated agricultural fields and prairie dogs and is seeking input on ways it can foster healthy soils and promote sustainable agricultural land uses.
+The preservation of agricultural uses and lands suitable for agricultural production is a specific open space purpose in the city charter .

 - Learn more about prairie dogs and their local importance.